analogdevicesinc/MAX32630FTHR_msbl_flasher/readme.md

 # Source Code
 Full source code is available [here](https://github.com/MaximIntegratedTechSupport/MAX32630FTHR_msbl_flasher), and is dependent on mbed-os.

 The project can be built with mbed-cli, which is not straightforward to set up.
-See https://maximsupport.microsoftcrmportals.com/en-us/knowledgebase/article/KA-15675
+See https://maximsupport.microsoftcrmportals.com/en-us/knowledgebase/article/KA-15675.
+With mbed-cli set up, run:

+	mbed init
+	mbed deploy (this will take a while)

+and...

+	mbed compile

+... to build the firmware.

 The flash.exe executable was generated from the Python source files with pyinstaller: